gerkovink/markup2023/carlosposes_portfolio/README.txt

 My second deliverable is the research repository detailing a reproducible simulation that I submitted as my exercise for week 4.
 It is on this pull request: https://github.com/gerkovink/markup2023/pull/3, named 'add Week 4 exercise Carlos Poses".

 My third deliverable is my personal website, which can be found here: https://carlosposes.github.io/.
 The code can be found here: https://github.com/CarlosPoses/CarlosPoses.github.io and is written in Quarto; pushing to that repo automatically updates the website.
+A .zip version of the repo can also be found on this folder.

 My fourth deliverable is the Shinny App that can be checked here: https://carlosposes.shinyapps.io/spainmap/, whose source code can be checked here: https://github.com/CarlosPoses/MapSpain.